muhammadghazyy/ta_metlit/README.md

 # Tugas Akhir Metlit (Metode Penelitian Kuantitatif)
 Final Project for Quantitative Research

-* Currently using Decision Tree Classifier for solving Binary Classification Problem.
+* Currently using Decision Tree Classifier and Logistic Regression for solving Binary Classification Problem.
 We'll see how this goes